Diffusion Models for Constrained Domains: Experimental results

-\paragraph{Synthetic data.} First, we aim to assess the ability of our proposed methods to scale with the space dimensionality.
-We focus on polytopes, and construct synthetic datasets from bimodal distributions.
-We recall that a polytope is an open set in $\rset^d$ with affine constraints, i.e.\ such that $\rmA x < b$, $\rmA \in \rset^{p \times d}$\ and $b \in \rset^p$.
-In particular we investigate two specific instances of polytopes: hypercubes and simplices.
+First, we aim to assess the empirical performance of our methods on constrained manifolds of increasing dimensionality.
+For this, we focus on polytopes and construct synthetic datasets that represent bimodal distributions.
+In particular, we investigate two specific instances of polytopes: hypercubes and simplices.
 In \cref{sec:app_synthetc_data} we also present results on the Birkhoff polytope.
-We measure the performance of trained models via the Maximum Mean Discrepancy (MMD) \citep{gretton2012kernel}, which is a kernel based metric between distributions.

-\paragraph{Comparison.} On \cref{fig:polytope_synthetic}, we qualitatively observe that both methods recover the data distribution on the two-dimensional hypercube and simplex, although the reflected method seem to have a better fit.
-In \cref{tab:synthetic_polytope}, we report the MMD between the data distribution and the learnt diffusion models.
-We similarly observe that the reflected method consistently gives better results than the log-barrier one.
-One key drawback of the log-barrier method is the slow convergence of the forward, which can already be seen in \Cref{fig:density}.
-It should also be highlighted that in order to implement the log-barrier method, one needs in general to invert a $d \times d$ matrix, which can be implemented using $O(d^3)$ operations.
-This prevents the use of the log-barrier method for very high dimensional applications.
-On the other hand, the likelihood evaluation tools from Riemannian diffusion models \citep[Appendix D]{debortoli2022riemannian} can readily be adapted to the log-barrier method, while no straightforward equivalent exists for the reflected method (see \cref{sec:likel-eval}).
+We quantify the performance of each model via the Maximum Mean Discrepancy (\textsc{MMD}) \citep{gretton2012kernel}, which is a kernel-based metric between distributions.
+We present a qualitative comparison of the logarithmic barrier and reflected Brownian motion models in \cref{fig:polytope_synthetic}, and observe that both methods recover the data distribution on the two-dimensional hypercube and simplex, although the reflected method seems to produce a better fit.
+In \cref{tab:synthetic_polytope}, we report the \textsc{MMD} between the data distribution and the learnt diffusion models.
+Here, we similarly observe that the reflected method consistently yields better results than the log-barrier one.